rohan472000/rohan472000/CONTRIBUTING.md

 ### Clone the Repository

-After forking the repository, clone it to your local machine using the following command, replacing `[your-username]` with your GitHub username:
+After forking the repository, clone it to your local machine using the following command:

 ```bash
 git clone https://github.com/rohan472000/rohan472000.git